 We recorded the excess of the purchase price over the identified tangible and intangible assets as goodwill.
-We believe that the investment value of the future enhancement of our product and solution offerings created as a result of this acquisition has principally contributed to a purchase price that resulted in the recognition of \$59.9 million of goodwill, which is not deductible for tax purposes.
+We believe that the investment value of the future enhancement of our product and solution offerings created as a result of this acquisition has principally contributed to a purchase price that resulted in the recognition of \$59.5 million of goodwill, which is not deductible for tax purposes.

 Acquisition-related transaction costs (e.g., legal, due diligence, valuation, and other professional fees) and certain acquisition restructuring and related charges are not included as a component of consideration transferred but are required to be expensed as incurred.
-During the three and six months ended May 31, 2021, we incurred approximately \$0.2 million and \$0.6 million of acquisition-related costs, respectively, which are included in acquisition-related expenses on our consolidated statement of operations.
+During the three and nine months ended August 31, 2021, we incurred approximately \$0.1 million and \$0.7 million of acquisition-related costs, respectively, which are included in acquisition-related expenses on our consolidated statement of operations.

-The operations of Chef were initially included in our operating results from the date of acquisition.
-The amount of revenue of Chef included in our consolidated statement of operations during the three and six months ended May 31, 2021 was approximately \$12.4 million and \$24.3 million, respectively.
+The operations of Chef were included in our operating results beginning on the date of acquisition.
 We determined that disclosing the amount of Chef related earnings included in the consolidated statements of operations is impracticable, as certain operations of Chef were integrated into the operations of the Company from the date of acquisition.